WLFK

 WLFK (95.3 FM, "95-3 The Wolf") is a radio station licensed for 6,000 watts at Gouverneur, New York.
-The station also has a low-power repeater in Watertown, New York which broadcasts with 50 watts.
-The audio from this station can be heard on Time Warner Cable in Watertown, New York on channel 96.
-Time Warner picks up the broadcast from repeater 104.1 which is also in Watertown.
-Since the FM audio subcarrier for cable channel 96 can be heard on 101.75 FM, cable subscribers in the greater Watertown area can hear WLFK in a much larger area than its low powered Watertown signal can cover.

 Owned and operated by Community Broadcasters, LLC, it broadcasts a country format.
 The station carries a national news feed from CNN at the top of each hour.
 The station has a local disc jockey, Wolfman Bill, (weekdays 6-9 am), and local news courtesy of John Moore at WWTI-TV 50 (Watertown, New York).
 The remainder of the schedule is filled by satellite, with no local news after that.

 The station broadcasts Clarkson University hockey.
 The announcer is Bob Ahlfeld.

 Station history

 WLFK signed-on for the first time on Monday evening, December 4, 1967, as WIGS-FM on 92.7 MHz.
-The 3,000-watt station was put on-the-air to provide coverage to areas that were unable to receive the signal of (or received interference with) the 1,000-watt WIGS (AM) 1230 (now defunct).
-The two stations simulcasted originally.
+The 3,000-watt station was put on-the-air to provide coverage to areas that were unable to receive the signal of (or received interference with) the 1,000-watt WIGS (1230 AM).
+The two stations simulcast originally.

 In the fall of 1976, the FM station changed call letters to WLUF.
 The callsign was changed back to WIGS-FM on December 18, 1978.